Gone (Aaliyah and Tank song): Reaction

 Like the previous Aaliyah single, "Poison", the release of "Gone" faced strong criticism from fans, who expressed distaste at the poor quality of Aaliyah's vocals, with some questioning the authenticity.

 Tank made a statement following the release.
 He wrote, "[The song] featuring myself was supposed to be something good to preserve and continue the legacy of the amazing Aaliyah… This is not it.
 I’m out [...]
 The Aaliyah song you are hearing featuring myself, I did out of love for her.
 I had concerns and I expressed them.
 From the track to the vocals to the mix and to the visual [...]
 I still went forward knowing I would at least be able to approve the final products.
 I haven’t approved one thing you’ve heard or seen [...]
 Me thinking people had changed was my mistake and I own it [...]
 Aaliyah deserves better".

 Chart performance

 Due to the lack of promotion by Blackground Records, "Gone" has only appeared on American airplay charts and failed to appear on the Billboard Hot 100.
 The single debuted at number 20 on the Adult R&B Airplay Chart, peaking at number one for two weeks in September 2025, becoming Aaliyah's first number one on that chart.
-It debuted at number 43 on the R&B/Hip Hop Airplay chart, peaking at number 13.
+It debuted at number 43 on the R&B/Hip Hop Airplay chart, peaking at number 13, and spent 20 weeks on that chart.